Tax Guides

 Bottom Line

-The QBI deduction at 23% is one of the most valuable tax benefits available to freelancers and small business owners in 2026.
-It’s permanent, it’s more generous than before, and it directly rewards accurate record-keeping.
+The 23% QBI deduction is one of the most valuable tax benefits available to freelancers and small business owners in 2026.
+It is permanent, more generous than previous iterations, and rewards accurate record-keeping.